SavageWilliam/md-pdf-converter/README.md

-# Directory md-pdf Converter

-Converts *all* markdown files in the current directory to pdf files.
+# Converts *all* markdown files in the current directory to pdf files.

 ## Usage